LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/External Invocations/client-credentials.md

   * **Authorization-Server + FaaS - domain** is available.

 While calling FaaS with the access-token, you should also make sure to request a new token before it expires.
+You can find out if a token is expired by checking the `exp` field of the JWT.
+You can enter your access-token into the [JWT debugger](https://jwt.io/#debugger) in order to see how the JWT looks like.